ArthurKim25/DATA-150/literaturereview.md

-c# Climate Change: Improving the Quality of Gender Disaggregated Measurements of Vulnerability to Climate Change
+# Climate Change: Improving the Quality of Gender Disaggregated Measurements of Vulnerability to Climate Change

 ### Arthur Kim
 ### Professor Brewer